interscript/rababa/python/Readme.md

 diacritization_evaluation package.
 The frequency of calculating WER and DER can be specified in the config file.

-# Testing
+### Testing

-The testing is done in the same way as training:
+The testing is done in the same way as the training:

 ```bash
 python test.py --model model_name --config config/config_name.yml